Manditha77/Mobile_app_development/README.md

 # Mobile_app_development
-We are developing a recipe app using Android Studio
+We are developing a recipe app using Android Studio by using Java